Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/03_omega_reconfigured.en.md

 ## Hello, World

-Although Hello, World may look overwhelming at first, there are really just two variations, determined by which colour debuff (Critical Performance and Critical Underflow) get paired with Critical Overflow and Critical Synchronization.
+Although *Hello, World* may look overwhelming at first, there are really just two variations, determined by which colour debuff (*Critical Performance* and *Critical Underflow*) get paired with *Critical Overflow* and *Critical Synchronization*.

 <table>
   <tr>